The Butterfly Chronicles: Chapter 2 "Caterpillars and Butterflies"

 When we arrived for her appointment, we knew that we would be there for a while.
 I figured that we would need another central line.
 This time, instead of the short-term PICC line, we would get a long-term “permanent” central line.
 This involved a catheter that went straight to her heart to provide complete nutrition.
 This would be with her the rest of her life.

 We were there for about three weeks.
-Looking back, I am thankful that things always worked out for Kellie and I both to be there for every hospitalization.
+Looking back, I am thankful that things always worked out for Kellie and I to both be there for every hospitalization.
 She was still in bad shape when we were discharged, but she had the central line and things were set up at home so that she could receive long term parental nutrition.
 Perhaps things were about to change for the better.
 If only...

 Pictured above: Hannah with her butterfly.
 July 2008.